mokyen/okyensourcesoftware/invariance.md

 ## Conclusion

 Invariance is an important concept that can serve as a guidance in the designing and implementing code.
-It's integral to [DMI](dmi.md), so check out that blog to learn more about how this technique helps fulfill the Single Responsibility and Open-Closed Principles!
+It's integral to [DMI](dmi.md), so check out that blog to learn more about how to invariance is applied in DMI to fulfill the Single Responsibility and Open-Closed Principles!